-The switch for the slide out is located just inside the entry door
+The switch for the slide out is located just inside the entry door close to the floor for your convenience.

-CAUTION: Always make sure the camper is in a reasonably level position before putting slide out, damage can occur in extreme cases.
+NOTICE: Always make sure the camper is in a reasonably level position before putting slide out.
+Damage can occur.

-- Locate the slide on/off switch right next to the slide operation switch (on some models) - Switch to the on position. - Hold slide operation button in the out position until the slide is fully out. - To bring the slide back in, hold the button in the in position until the slide is fully closed.
+- Locate the slide on/off switch right next to the slide operation switch (on some models) - Switch to the on position. - Hold slide operation button in the out position until the slide is fully out. - To bring the slide back in, hold the button in the in position until the slide is fully closed. - In both cases when extending or retracting the slide do not continue to hold the switch after the slide has reached its desired position.
+This may cause damage to the slide mechanism.